Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 - In a future update I would like the leaderboard external gsheet to update automatically with a most hits in least guesses and in the quickest time.
 Currently the leaderboard is static and does not update.
 The leaderboard option on the main menu does bring you to external gsheet currently and prints the manually entered scores to terminal.

 - In a future update I would like to add the option of placing your ships on the board and also add in 2,3 and 4 grid spot ships.
-The different type of ships could have differnt points scores and be added up at end of turns to give you a score recieved total.
+The different type of ships could have different points scores and be added up at end of turns to give you a total score recieved total.

 ---